Baseline Natural Skincare

 Method

-4. Add lavender; whip briefly to incorporate.
+4. Add the lavender essential oil and whip briefly to distribute evenly.

 Storage & Use